Alaska Clean Water Actions - ACWA

 Alaska has more water in the form of lakes, streams, rivers, coastline and wetlands than any other state in the union.
 In addition, three different state agencies are involved in assuring our waters are clean, healthy and available for various uses.
 The Alaska Clean Water Actions (ACWA) program brings the State resource agencies, DEC, Fish and Game and DNR, together to deal with our waters in a coordinated and cooperative method, assuring state resources are used on our highest priorities.

-- Apply for FY14 ACWA Grant - Closed
+- Apply for FY18 ACWA Grant - Now Closed

 - DEC Nonpoint Source Water Home

 - Non-Point Source Loan Information

 - Natural Resources Home